 - The Canadian Institute for Health Information (CIHI) has introduced codes for confirmed and suspected COVID-19 infection during admission.
 These codes will be used for both maternal and infant infection.
 The Reproductive Care Program of Nova Scotia has added a code for COVID-19 infection during pregnancy to the Nova Scotia Atlee Perinatal Database. - Documentation of confirmed infection with COVID-19 during pregnancy, including documentation for those who have recovered, is essential for on-going surveillance.
-Including the date infection confirmed (date of swab) is important, if known, so that gestational age at infection can be calculated. - The prenatal record and maternal admission forms are the best options for documentation of prenatal infection.
-For mothers and infants who have confirmed COVID-19 during hospital admission, COVID-19 infection should be documented on progress notes.
+Including the date infection confirmed (date of swab) is important, if known, so that gestational age at infection can be calculated.
+NEW For newborn swabs, include the date and time.
+The time will make it possible to differentiate between swabs taken at birth and swabs takes at 24-36 hours of age, for the sites that are doing both. - NEW Please see documentation recommendations below.